 - 02/15/2022 04:50 AM - Centennial Olympic Park Drive NW at Hunnicutt Street NW (Centennial Place Apartments)

 - 01/18/2022 03:50 PM - Biltmore at Midtown Apartments -855 W. Peachtree Street, NW

-- GTPD works with Institute Communications to distribute campus wide emails and post alerts online.
-The purpose of these Clery Act Safety Alerts is to notify the campus community of the incident and to provide information that may enable community members to protect themselves from similar incidents.
+GTPD works with Institute Communications to distribute campus-wide emails and post alerts online.
+The purpose of these Clery Act Safety Alerts is to notify the campus community of the incident and to provide information that may enable the community to protect themselves from similar incidents.
 In general, the Institute will issue Clery Act Safety Alerts whenever all of the following criteria are met:

 - a crime is committed,